 - They emit toxic fumes and should be run only outdoors;

-- They require frequent maintenance.
+- They require frequent oil change and other maintenance.

 That’s why battery-based backup systems sounds appealing to many homeowners.
 Unfortunately, the description of the systems provided by the manufacturers and their advertised capacity can be confusing to people with no engineering background.
 This guide will explain the features of such systems, discuss your main options and help you choose the right one for the home or business.

 The two main configurations of battery-based generators are portable and permanently connected.
 The permanent ones are in turn divided into grid tie and standby.
 Let’s review these types and discuss their pros and cons.

 Some companies sell portable backup systems which can be plugged into a wall outlet and provide electricity at their built-in AC outlets.
 When line voltage is present, their charger keeps the internal battery charged.
 When electrical outage happens, a built-in transfer relay switches the output outlets to the inverter, which runs off the battery.
 Such systems are sometimes advertised as home battery back up.
 In reality, they are nothing else than uninterruptible power supplies (UPS) similar to those that sell for computer applications.
 Even though such a device may be advertised as a home backup, it does not provide power to the house wiring.
 In addition to this, the capacity of corded systems is limited by the current you can draw from an AC outlet.
 Since a standard duplex wall outlet in North American homes NEMA 5-15R is rated at 20A combined current (and 15A maximum per each receptacle), you can’t draw out of it more than 120×20=2400 volt-amp total power.
 A recommended continuous load is actually 80%, which is 1920 VA.

 - Lowest cost;

 - No professional installation is required.

 - Emergency power is provided only to the devices that are plugged into it;